LunarG/VulkanSamples/Utilities/WSI-Window/docs/WSIWindow.md

 ### CExtensions class
 The CExtensions class wraps "vkEnumerateInstanceExtensionProperties" in much the same way as CLayers wraps the layers.
-It provides the same functions as CLayers, for picking  extensions to load, and must also be passed to the CInstance constructor.
+It provides the same functions as CLayers, for picking  extensions to load, and may also be passed to the CInstance constructor.

 ### WSIWindow class
 The WSIWindow class creates a Vulkan window, and provides function calls to query keyboard and mouse state, as well as callbacks, to notify you of system events. (window / keyboard / mouse / touch-screen)